Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/manager/access-management/040_role-assignment.en.md

 title = "Role Assignment"
 slug = "role-assignment"
 weight = 40
+description = "Learn how to manage user roles in BOMnipotent Server, including listing, adding, and removing roles, with detailed command examples and permissions."
 +++

 Roles are what connects users to permissions.
 Adding or removing roles to and from users indirectly controls to what extend users can interact with your BOMnipotent Server instance.